hands-on-cloud/hands-on.cloud/hugo/content/The Ultimate Guide - Real-world use-cases for AWS Lambda/index.md

 Some real-life examples are:

-* Stopping unpaid subscription on your website
+* Stopping unpaid subscription on your website.
-* Sending out the newsletter on fixed timings
+* Sending out the newsletter on fixed timings.
-* Cleaning up the database cache on the regular interval
+* Cleaning up the database cache on the regular interval.
-* Backing up your EC2 instances or EFS shares
+* Backing up your EC2 instances or EFS shares.

 Extra information: [Cloud CRON - Scheduled Lambda Functions](https://hands-on.cloud/cloud-cron-scheduled-lambda-functions/).

-## Real-Time Log Monitoring, Analysis And Alarming
+## Real-Time Log Monitoring, Analysis And Alarming.

 [CloudWatch Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) give you a near real-time stream of events.
 That events describe changes in your environment.
 And you can immediately react to any changes and take action if needed.

 For example, you can react to such events in the following ways:

-* Send informational or alarming messages to external messengers like Slack
+* Send informational or alarming messages to external messengers like Slack.
-* Create Jira tickets
+* Create Jira tickets.
-* Do corrective changes
+* Do corrective changes.
-* Capture state information
+* Capture state information.

 Many different automation scenarios become available when using CloudWatch Event rules.
 Those rules are routing events to Lambda functions for further processing.